grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [ ] Do a search on 'very' and consider removing any
 * [ ] Do a search on 'really' and consider removing any
 * [ ] Search for buoyancy and make sure it is spelled correctly
+* [ ] make sure you don't 'shut down' the electric motors, just that they are either running with the diesels powering them, or with the batteries powering them.
+	* Maybe the electric motors are only 'powered down'
+* [ ] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
+* [ ] do a search for '-ly' and remove any useless adverbs.
+Maybe 'that' too.
 * [X] write out full draft for preface; revise; insert into book file
 * [X] make sure you are consistent about 'explosive mines' 'explosive warheads' 'magnetic explosives' etc
 * [X] remove any references to jesus or christ or heaven --- there is no heaven, only hell.
 A submariner either ends up in hell, or escapes it.